Zoyaaaaaaa/DealDetective/README.md

 **🔍 Search and Filter**
 Easily search and filter products to find exactly what you're looking for.
 Our advanced search functionality ensures you find the best deals quickly.

-**📦 Inventory Management**
-For businesses, optimize your product lineup based on real-time data.
-Manage inventory efficiently and maximize your profits.

 Here are the images of DealDetective: